 - WaterBorne Slo-Dri Medium slows down evaporation of the paint ON the doll as well as in the palette.
 You can add up to 50% of this medium to the paint to increase transparency and work time.

-- Ultra Matte Gel (sold in 2 sizes on my website) is also a good product to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.
-With my newer formula paints, this may not be necessary.
+- Ultra Matte Gel (sold in 2 sizes on my website) can be used to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.
+It makes the paint thicker and easier to control.
+I like it.

 - Any type of dish or well palette (plastic is fine)